-Willie Handler

-Independent Director,

-Chair of the Compensation Committee

-Willie Handler has 28 years of experience in the insurance sector, with 20 years working on insurance regulatory policy with the Financial Services Commission of Ontario and eight years of experience operating his own consulting business.
+Willie Handler Independent Director, Chair of the Compensation Committee experience operating his own consulting business.
 Willie has provided strategic advice to a wide range of clients dealing with an evolving regulatory environment.
 Willie holds a Bachelor of Science from the University of Toronto, a Master's degree in Health Administration from the Fox School of Business at Temple University, and a Master's degree in Public Administration from the Schulich School of Business at York University.